openedx/XBlock/README.rst

 To run the test suite:

-    $ nosetests
+    $ pytest

 This will run:

-    * Unit tests of the XBlock core and runtime.
+    * Unit tests of the XBlock core and runtime, with coverage data collected.

-To run the test suite under coverage:

-    $ coverage run -m nose

-to execute the tests.
-Then to view the coverage report:
+To view the coverage report:

     $ coverage report